Gets the primary clipboard of the widget.

 Unrealized widgets do not have a frame clock.

-Causes @widget to have the keyboard focus for the Gtk::Window
+Causes widget to have the keyboard focus for the window that it belongs to.

 Calling Gtk::Widget#grab_focus